Üsküdar American Academy: Republican period

 With the founding of the modern Republic of Turkey, all foreign institutions—including the six American schools that survived—underwent secularization, transforming into key institutions that linked the Republic to the wider Western world with nationalized curricula in accordance with the republican principles and reforms of Mustafa Kemal Atatürk.
 The 32nd President of the United States, Franklin D. Roosevelt, and the founding president of the Republic of Turkey, Mustafa Kemal Atatürk, maintained a cordial relationship that reflected the growing diplomatic and economic ties between their countries.
-In 1939, Turkey's second president, İsmet İnönü, delivered a brief address in English on Ankara Radio, conveying “the greetings and affection of the Turkish nation to the American people” and emphasizing Turkish–American friendship.

-The warmth of diplomatic relations during this period and English, rapidly becoming an international lingua franca led to a sharp rise in enrollment at American schools in Turkey, with the applications reaching unprecedented levels, filling boarding capacities to their limits and parents beginning to register their children several years in advance to secure admission.
+The warmth of diplomatic relations during this period and English, rapidly becoming an international lingua franca led to an interest in enrollment at American schools in Turkey.

 Since 1971, including Üsküdar American Academy, four American schools remain active, alongside Boğaziçi University, which was originally founded as an American institution and later reorganized as a public university.
 American Collegiate Institute (ACI) and Tarsus American College (TAC) are sister institutions to UAA under the Health and Education Foundation (SEV), the non-profit trust that eventually succeeded the American Board in 2010.